dongdong2061/DRGBT/README.md

-# A Benchmark for Dynamic RGBT Tracking and A Causal Inference based Learning Approach
+# Causality-based Modality&Platform-invariant Representation Learning for Dynamic RGBT Tracking and A Benchmark
 The official implementation for the paper [**A Benchmark for Dynamic RGBT Tracking and A Causal Inference based Learning Approach**].